Isabell Buenz – Paper Textiles

 Tell us a bit about your process and what environment you like to work in?

-I have an office/studio in my home outside Edinburgh and a studio space in Dumfries and Galloway, working in one or the other depending on my work load and the size of the project.
+I have an office/studio in my home in Leith, Edinburgh.
 I like the fact that I work with material that is often considered worthless, too delicate to handle and is frequently thrown away without thought.
 I have been interested in recycling and re-using things for unintended purposes from an early age.

 That unfortunately means I’m a hoarder as anything could one day be useful in a very different form!
-I would love to work in a spacious, organised office and try to create this before every new project starts.
-By the end of the process I can usually count myself lucky if I can still get into the room and find a space for my coffee cup.
-Fortunately the studio in D&G is much bigger and I seem not to have the same problem there!
+I would love to work in a spacious, organised office and try to make space before every new project starts.
+By the end of the process I can usually count myself lucky if I can still get into the room and find a spot for my coffee cup!

 Ideas and interesting images